fabs200/Pareto2GBfit/README.md

 |     p     | 2.0992 | 0.0183 | 114.4548 | 0.0000 |  2.0633 |  2.1352 | 8678 |
 +-----------+--------+--------+----------+--------+---------+---------+------+
 ```
+Note that die observations of `data_noise` reduced from n=10000 to
+n=8678.
+This is due to the gaussian noise and Pareto constraint x>b.

 ### Example 2